dewantkatare/Approximate-Models/README.md

 # to run
-Run test-vgg.py
+Run /approximation/#-bit/model.py

 #To Add
-Families of ResNet, VGG, SSD, YOLO
+Families of vision transformers